Flagler Schools' electrocardiogram requirement for high school athletes to begin ahead of next school year

 Lori Bosset’s daughter, Julia, a student at Seabreeze High School in Volusia County, didn’t have the screening four years ago.
 The Florida High School Athletic Association’s clearance form recommended the screening but didn’t require it or explain what it was, so the Bossets decided to forego it.
 Two months later, Julia suffered sudden cardiac arrest on the school gym floor while warming up for basketball.
 Julia, who like the Cavalieres’ son, has Long QT syndrome, a heart rhythm disorder, was lucky to survive, her mother said.

 The three parents and others spoke eloquently and emotionally at the Sept.
-18 Flagler County School Board meeting, urging board members to mandate ECG screenings in addition to the FHSAA’s required physicals to allow students to students to participate in school sports and other activities.
+18 Flagler County School Board meeting, urging board members to mandate ECG screenings in addition to the FHSAA’s required physicals to allow students to participate in school sports and other activities.

 By a slim 3-2 margin, the board voted to require an ECG screening for all high school athletes before their first year of participation at a district school.